alouwyck/PhD/README.md

 # Axisymmetric Flow in Multilayer Aquifer Systems: Solutions and Theoretical Considerations
 PhD dissertation by Andy Louwyck under the supervision of Prof. Dr. Kristine Walraevens and Dr. Alexander Vandenbohede.

-This repository contains most code examples from the PhD dissertation.
+This repository contains the [thesis](https://github.com/alouwyck/PhD/blob/main/PhD_thesis_Andy_Louwyck_2023_for_print_color_with_cover.pdf) and most code examples discussed in it.
 Please refer to this work as follows:

 *Louwyck, A., 2023.
 Axisymmetric Flow in Multilayer Aquifer Systems: Solutions and Theoretical Considerations.
 PhD thesis, Laboratory for Applied Geology and Hydrogeology, Department of Geology, Ghent University, Belgium.*